 The sva package can be used to remove artifacts in three ways:

-The full model and null model are specified with and without the
+The full model and null model are specified with and without the variable of interest respectively.
+In this case, we adjust for sex

 , age